 Introduction to the future of food safety by FAO

-The goal of the FAO food foresight program is to identify, evaluate, and rank emerging and drivers in and around systems that can affect food safety.
+The goal of the FAO food safety foresight program is to identify, evaluate, and rank emerging trends and drivers in and around agrifood systems that can affect food safety.
 Thus, this will lead to better strategic planning so that possible risks can be handled better and new opportunities can be taken advantage of.

 The world’s population is set to reach 9.7 billion by 2050 (UN, 2019), thus there is more pressure on agrifood systems to feed everyone (FAO, 2018).
 Furthermore, there are less than 10 years left to reach the 2030 Agenda (UN, 2015).
 Changing agrifood systems is crucial to reaching the Sustainable Development Goals (SDGs).